mazzz1y/mtgs/README.md

 Fork from [mtg](https://github.com/9seconds/mtg)

 Bullshit MTPROTO proxy for Telegram with per-user tokens and RestAPI for that.
+Using [Consul](https://consul.io) as KV storage

 ## API Documentation